 Bonus Question: Do they have Independent Contractors or Employees?

 The independent contractor (IC) vs employee debate is an important one.
 If your potential pet sitter has people working for them, be sure to ask how they are classified.
-In the state of Connecticut, pet sitting and dog walking team members should typically be classified as employees.
+In the state of Connecticut, pet sitting and dog walking team members should have an employee classification.
 When businesses may incorrectly classify their team members as ICs to save on labor costs they are not in control of training how or when the team member cares for your home or pets and are robbing the classified employees of worker’s compensation protection among other benefits.

 Choosing a Pet Sitter in Connecticut Can Lead to a Lifelong Friendship